Sweden taking Turkey 'seriously' on Nato demands

 "It also has a rallying-round-the-flag effect on Turkish nationalists and on those large portions of Turkish society where anti-Americanism is rife," he said.

+Turkey sent thousands of Syrian refugees to the Greek border two years ago.
+It dispatched a ship in August to resume gas exploration in an area criss-crossed by rival territorial claims.

-Meanwhile, the Finnish and Swedish bids are proceeding so swiftly because they are already de facto Nato members in military-technical terms following decades of close cooperation.
+Meanwhile, the Finnish and Swedish bids are proceeding so swiftly because they already became de facto Nato members in military-technical terms during years of close cooperation.

-There is very little left for Nato itself to do to wrap up the process, Shea, who now teaches war studies at the University of Exeter in the UK, said.
+There is very little left for Nato itself to do to wrap up the process following member states' ratifications, Shea, who now teaches war studies at the University of Exeter in the UK, said.

-This includes tweaking the budget and some legal documents.
+This includes tweaking its budget and legal documents.

-"Nato commanders will also need to revise their contingency plans for the defence of Europe to cover Swedish and Finnish territory, which includes islands in the Baltic Sea," Shea said.
+"Nato commanders will need to revise their contingency plans for the defence of Europe to cover Swedish and Finnish territory, which includes islands in the Baltic Sea," Shea said.

 "They will also be proposing Swedish and Finnish military contributions for the defence of other allies.
-But again, given the recent closeness of Sweden and Finland to Nato, they probably finalised these plans (at least informally) months or even years ago already," he said.
+But again, given the recent closeness of Sweden and Finland to Nato, they probably finalised these plans, at least informally, months or even years ago already," he said.